Environment » Stakeholder engagement and transparency

 Reference Case Project

 NOPSEMA identified through regulatory research that poor environmental consultation practices in the offshore petroleum industry can lead to negative impacts on individuals, communities, and organisations.
 NOPSEMA also received feedback that the current transparency of its decision-making processes and practices was not meeting community expectations.
-In August 2015, NOPSEMA announced a ‘Stakeholder engagement and transparency’ work program (the work program) to address these issues.
+In August 2015, NOPSEMA announced a Stakeholder engagement and transparency work program to address these issues.